amidos2006/BitsyDO/README.md

 Each file returns python object that you need to access using the correct keys to retrive the numpy arrays of the data.
 ### animation.npz
 The animation object contains two numpy array of the same length (15414 entries):
-- frame1: the first frame of the animation
+- "frame1" (15414 entries): the first frame of the animation
-- frame2: the second frame of the animation
-Each entry from either "frame1" or "frame2" is an 8x8 binary image.
+- "frame2" (15414 entries): the second frame of the animation Each entry from either "frame1" or "frame2" is an 8x8 binary image.

 Here are some examples of the animations: